guptaswati411/visuals-from-text-using-nlp/README.md

 1. Download and extract the zip file

 2. The python requirements and dependencies are present in the requirements.txt file.
-command:
+The command to install them is

 `pip3 install -r requirements.txt`

 3. To download the nltk requirements, open the python shell and run the following to open the nltk downloader:

 `import nltk`

 `nltk.download()`

 This will open the downloader where you can select the appropriate libraries to download.

-The nltk libraries to download are: punkt stopwords averaged_perceptron_tagger
+The nltk libraries to download are:
+- punkt
+- stopwords
+- averaged_perceptron_tagger

 These names can also be found in nltk.txt

 4. In addition, to run the code locally you will need to install the heroku Command-Line-Interface

 Installation instructions can be found [here](https://devcenter.heroku.com/articles/heroku-cli)